mcsaucy/ephemeros/README.md

 Where you get these values will vary a lot based upon which log ingestion service you use.
-We support the "just pipe `journalctl -f` to `ncat`" approach that's used by Papertrail and Graylog (and maybe others? idk).
+We support the "just pipe `journalctl -f` to `ncat`" approach that's used by Papertrail (and maybe others? idk).

 ##### Using Papertrail